healeycodes/chessboard-representation-api/README.md

 ## Chessboard Representation API

+An old project I brought back to life!

-This is an ongoing experiment to create a general-use chess board representation API.
+It was an experiment to create a general-use chessboard representation API.
+I kept the useful parts.

 ![alt text](https://github.com/healeycodes/show-chessboard-with-express/blob/master/public/img/example-board.png "Chessboard")

-Currently it's an example of a Node.js/Express/EJS wrapper around chessboard.js.
+It's an example of a Node.js/Express/EJS wrapper around chessboard.js.

 There are two routes, both of which accept a FEN string and return a page containing a chessboard.js representation of the FEN string in HTML/CSS/JavaScript.
 GET uses params, POST uses JSON.